KIT-ISAS/iviz/iviz/README.md

   The port (7613) can be set to anything, just make sure it's not being used by another application.
   - Type in your id, or leave the default.
 This is the name of your ROS node.
 It can be anything, but make sure it is unique in your network.
 * Once the data is correct, tap on the _Connect_ button.
 The application will now try to connect to the ROS master, and keep retrying if it does not work.
 Tap _Stop_ to cancel the operation.
-* Once you have connected, a checkmark should appear below the
+* Once you have connected, a checkmark should appear below the URL.
+You can now add modules such as topic listeners, robots, watch the TF frames, and so on.

 ## 3. Navigation